kof/diff-renderer/readme.md

 1. Intelligently renders the difference by only modifying/adding/removing nodes it has to.
 1. Maintains a pool of DOM nodes and reuses them.

-## Usecases
+## Use cases

-1. Replacement for jQuery's dom manipulation methods.
+1. Replacement for jQuery's dom manipulation methods and any manual dom manipulation.
-2. Easy RESTful http API implementation:
+1. Easy RESTful http API implementation:

-Client sends a document to the server, server validates it, client gets cleaned document back.
-With DiffRenderer we can apply the new one to the DOM without any further checks.
+   Client sends an object to the server, server validates it, client gets cleaned object back.
+With DiffRenderer we can apply the new one to the DOM without any checks.
+1. Full bidirectional binding.
+For this you need to add the part for handling events and changing the state/data objects manually.
+1. Real time data manipulation / rendering.

 ## Playground